What to Do in the French Quarter in April

 Brunch

 Brunch with Mom is one of New Orleans’ most popular Mother’s Day activities.
-Not only do the French Quarter and the adjacent Marigny and Bywater neighborhoods have some of the best restaurants in the country but several have excellent Mother’s Day special brunch offers.
-Broussard’s Mother’s Day jazz brunch is usually held in the courtyard and features the restaurant’s classic French Creole cuisine plus bottomless rose or mimosas.
-(To make a reservation call 504-581-3866 or book online.)
+Not only do the French Quarter and the adjacent Marigny and Bywater neighborhoods have some of the best restaurants in the country, but several have excellent Mother’s Day special brunch offers.

 The classic Sunday jazz brunch at either Antoine’s or Arnaud’s is elegance personified and is a perfect way to give back to the women and mothers in your life.
-Or treat your mom to a special brunch at The Bombay Club, featuring house favorites and yes, the bottomless mimosas.

-The French Quarter has some of the best European-style patisseries in the country, so if you want a classic French croissant or quiche head to Croissant D’Or Patisserie.
+The French Quarter has some of the best European-style patisseries in the country, so if you want a classic French croissant or quiche, head to Croissant D’Or Patisserie.

 Outside the Quarter, if you’re up for a scenic walk or ride through the historic neighborhood of the Marigny, check out Ayu Bakehouse, a bright, quaint corner shop with a mellow vibe.
 There are savory pastries, crusty baguettes, sweet croissants, cookies, and buns, plus breakfast and lunch items like a frittata and seasonally rotated sandwiches.